 An annotation definition describes the annotation's fields and their types, so that they may be referenced in a compact way throughout the annotation file.
 Any annotation that is used in an annotation file must be defined before use.
 (This requirement makes it impossible to define, in an annotation file, an annotation that is meta-annotated with itself.)
 The two exceptions to this rule are the @java.lang.annotation.Target and @java.lang.annotation.Retention meta-annotations.
-These meta-annotations are often used in annotation definitions so for ease of use are they not required to be defined themselves.
-In the annotation file, the annotation definition appears within the package that defines the annotation.
+These meta-annotations are often used in annotation file, the annotation definition appears within the package that defines the annotation.
 The annotation may be applied to elements of any package.